Strength Training for Wrestlers 2026: The Best Exercises & Training Plan for More Power on the Mat

 10. Hollow Body Hold

-Sample Training Plan: Strength Training Alongside Wrestling Training
+Sample Training Plan: Strength Training alongside Wrestling Training

 Day Focus Exercises

-Tuesday Wrestling (Technique + Sparring) Mat Work
+Tuesday Wrestling (Technique + Sparring) Mat Training

 Wednesday Explosive Power & Conditioning Power Clean, Kettlebell Swings, Box Jumps, Medicine Ball Throws

-Thursday Wrestling (Technique + Sparring) Mat Work
+Thursday Wrestling (Technique + Sparring) Mat Training

 Saturday Competition simulation / wrestling Mat training or competition